vanemmerik/cuepoints_markers_plugin/README.md

 ### Installation

-Please follow this guide on installing plugins on a Brightcove player
+Please follow the [well docemented plugin guide on installing plugins](https://studio.support.brightcove.com/players/general/configuring-player-plugins.html) for a Brightcove player.
+This is considered to be a **custom** plugin as the references to the JavaScript file, CSS file and adding the JSON options are essential.